rusthacks/Design4Rust/README.md

 # Rust Hacks Open Design

-**You can find all the Rust Hacks related design resources here or can request for designs.**
+**You can find all the Rust related design resources here or can request for designs.**

 If you haven't already, follow the RustHacks Telegram Channel